 A custody battle is demanding.
 There may be psychological evaluations, home visits and extensive background checks.
 But if this is a fight you’re willing to have, you need to put in the time and effort to prepare.

 If child custody is a crucial issue in your divorce, speak to an experienced attorney in the Buffalo area known for aggressive representation.
-Call the Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact our office online to schedule a consultation.
+Call the Law Offices of Randy S. Margulis at 716-886-9600 or contact our office online to schedule a consultation.